Random Gender

 With the departure of Mark Dunn, Random Gender moved their base to Sevington Farm, where they adapted an outhouse into their practice room.
-Shortly after the move to Sevington Farm that Random Gender recorded The Blue Set demo at The Practice Room.
+Shortly after the move, Random Gender recorded The Blue Set demo at The Practice Room.
 This tape included their signature tune, the haunting "My Death" written by Jon Cousins about the events in Poland in 1981/2 when the government introduced martial law in an attempt to crush the Solidarity movement.
 At this time the Cousins brothers also began working with local Chippenham songwriter Eddie Deedigan in the Triangle project.

 During October 1982, Richard Pearson left Random Gender and on 4 November 1982 the Wiltshire Gazette and Herald reported that "guitarist Eddie Deedigan has replaced Richard Pearson."
 Eddie Deedigan introduced a folk influence to the band's music, which was an influence that grew in prominence in the Cousins brothers song writing and became the main genre of Random Gender's successors, Ophiuchus.

 In spring on 1983, Random Gender recruited keyboard player Mark Nochols.
 The band played their second "Gig in the Barn at Sevington Farm" on 30 April 1983.
 It is believed the audience exceeded 400, with special busses being laid on from nearby towns of Chippenham and Calne for the night.
 The show was a massive success, establishing Random Gender as a band, but also marked the departure of both Mark Nichols and Eddie Deedigan from the line up.
 Eddie Deedigan would later go on to form the band Circus with Tom Aitkenhead and Damon Albarn of Blur.

 Earlier that Spring, the Cousins brothers had starred in a sixth form production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead at Sheldon School.
 Other members of the cast included Gender guitarist Eddie Deedigan and keyboard player Richard Hughes, who was recruited that summer to replace Mark Nichols.

 In the summer of 1983, Myke Vince's father John Vince, a lecturer at Corsham Art College in Wiltshire, began to act as Random Gender's manager.
 John Vince encouraged the band to develop as artists, producing their own posters, arranging photo shoots, engaging with the media and expanding their musical expression.
 In an interview for Wiltshire Gazette and Herald in 1985 he explained his passion for the band: "They have a depth to their music that a lot of young bands lack" adding that "Their music is well thought out, tight and professional."